 At the young age of twenty, I have garnered a wide range of experiences through over eleven years of studying physics.
-Currently, I am a rising third-year doctoral student at UCSD, where I research simulated and experimental high energy density plasma physics in the Beg HEDP Group.
-Previously at UCSD, I researched experimental nonneutral plasma physics in the Driscoll–Dubin–O’Neil Group, and I served as Head Teaching Assistant of the undergraduate upper-division electronics lab, managing a team of seven other TAs, giving several primary lectures, and ensuring the entire course ran well.
-Prior to starting at UCSD, I spent one summer at Ultrahaptics as an R&D intern, and three years completing my bachelor’s at UCLA, where I spent one and a half years researching plasma physics and acoustics in the Putterman Group, founded Upsilon Lab, an academic club to improve accessibility to undergraduate research, and spent a year as an undergraduate TA, allowing me to personally teach over 350 students between UCLA and UCSD.
+I am a third-year doctoral student at UCSD, where I research simulated and experimental high energy density plasma physics in the Beg HEDP Group.
+Previously at UCSD, I researched experimental nonneutral plasma physics in the Driscoll-Dubin-O'Neil Group, managed the Physics Tutorial Center, and served as Head Teaching Assistant of the undergraduate upper-division electronics lab.
+Prior to starting at UCSD, I spent one summer at Ultrahaptics as an R&D intern, and three years completing my bachelor's at UCLA, where I spent one and a half years researching plasma physics and acoustics in the Putterman Group, founded Upsilon Lab, an academic club to improve accessibility to undergraduate research, and spent a year as an undergraduate TA, allowing me to personally teach over 350 students between UCLA and UCSD.
 I have complemented my experience in physics with both my nontraditional education which brought me to the Stanford OHS at nine and UC Berkeley at ten, and through nearly two years as a transportation planner at AECOM, with a focus on autonomous vehicle infrastructure.
 I use this breadth of experience to bring original approaches and perspectives to every task I undertake.

 I was born in San Francisco, California in 2000.
 I had a childhood as normal as one might expect, including attending Stuart Hall for Boys starting as a kindergartener in 2006.
 After the first year at Stuart Hall, it was evident that I loved studying math.
 In addition to the individualized enrichment in math provided by Stuart Hall, my parents arranged to add an accelerated math program to my "daily diet" through Stanford's Education Program for Gifted Youth (EPGY).